Corporate Member Policy

 Corporate membership in NASCIO is encouraged to provide meaningful interaction between state CIOs, their staff, and members of the corporate community.
 Mutual benefit is derived from this interaction whereby:

-- Corporate partners learn of state/CIO needs and how they can best work together to fulfill them
+- Corporate members learn of state/CIO needs and how they can best work together to fulfill them.

-NASCIO was founded for the exchange of information between public sector CIOs and their staff however, corporate partners are invited to actively participate in NASCIO meetings and committee activities.
+NASCIO was founded for the exchange of information between public sector CIOs and their staff.
+However, corporate members are invited to actively participate in NASCIO meetings, committees and forums.

 - Corporate membership dues will not be pro-rated – they will be $8,000 regardless of the date of application.
 All corporate memberships expire on Dec 31.

 - Corporate member logo provided for membership or sponsorship cannot include a product promotion tagline, or a parent company tagline if the parent company is a NASCIO member.

 WHO SHOULD JOIN?
 Memberships are held in the name of the company.